pablo-lamtenzan/42miniRT/README.md

 ## I. Use
 ### a) Specifications
 This program works in MacOS and Linux, however the graphic lib (minilibX) doesn't work in all the linux architectures.
 I hardly recommend to run it into Ubunti/Xubuntu OS.
 The Linux minibibX doesn't work on Manjaro arch.
-If you want to run this program in a Darwin arch (MacOs) you need to use version of the graph lib for MacOS (avalaible in minilibX_MacOS dir) and change the value of the variable "LIBX" in the Makefile to minilibX_MacOS.
+If you want to run this program in a Darwin arch (MacOs) you need to use version of the graph lib for MacOS (avalaible in minilibX_MacOS dir) and change the value of the variable "LIBX" in the Makefile to "minilibX_MacOS".
 ### b) Run
 For run the program you need to clone this git repository `git clone https://github/pablo-lamtenzan/42miniRT`.
 Then if you did correctly the specifications part use the command `make` , this will compile the project sources into relecatable objects files (*.o) and then link this objects making an image of that as an executable file named "miniRT".